Lièpvre: Royal basilica of Saint Denis

-Fulrad's will, drafted in 777, devised all of his possessions to the Abbey of Saint Denis, where he was the abbot from 750 to 784.
+Fulrad's will, drafted in 777, devised all of his possessions to the Abbey of Saint-Denis, where he was the abbot from 750 to 784.
 This will was intended as a precaution to ensure that these possessions would not be scattered by rivalries after Fulrad's death.
 This donation was endorsed in 768 by Pippin the Short.
 These possessions include a villa connecting Saint Alexander to Lièpvre, which Fulrad received from his sister Waldrade.

-This will also mentioned possessions granted to Fulrad from Charlemagne in 774, including areas in Alsace, Garmaringa (Guémar), Odeldinga (near Orschwiller), and Ridmarca.
+This will also mention possessions granted to Fulrad from Charlemagne in 774, including areas in Alsace, Garmaringa (Guémar), Odeldinga (near Orschwiller), and Ridmarca.
 Fulrad's will also mentioned the possessions received from Chrodradus on July 17, 767.
 Widensolen's church, in the district of Colmar, does not appear in Fulrad's will drafted in 777, but does appear in a copy which he executed a little later.

 Fulrad's death

 While Fulrad and Charlemagne were alive, Lièpvre was financially secure.
 In 843 Emperor Lothario Ier gave Quuningishaim (Kintzheim) to the count of Nordgau though this property had been given to Fulrad by Charlemagne in 774.
 The count also hoped also to take the forest, on which Lièpvre's priory depended.

 Abbot Lewis, who obtained the abbey of Saint Denis in 841, attempted to remove the possessions of the priories of Lièpvre and Saint Hippolyte to grant them in fief after Fulrad's death.
 The monks of Saint Denis opposed this seizure and brought the issue before the assembly of bishops, whom reunited at the request of the king of France near Compiègne in 853.
 The monks produced Fulrad's original will and the bull of Pope Stephen II, which granted all of the property in question to the abbey of Saint-Denis.
 The council of Verberie, consisting of four archbishops and seventeen bishops, decided in favor of the monks and pronounced that Lièpvre's priers could never be alienated.

 Abbot Lewis of Saint Denis was caught by the Normans and ransomed soon afterwards.
 A large ransom was paid by several churches, including the abbey of Saint Denis.
 After his liberation, Abbot Lewis declared that after his death all incomes of the abbeys of Saint Denis were to be used for the improvement of these churches as well as for feeding the poor in the churches' districts.
 Charles le Chauve, king of France, approved this disposal in a diploma signed in Compiègne in 856.